thegenemyers/ONEcode/APPLICATIONS/Durbin/README.md

 # ONEcode applications from Richard Durbin

-This directory contains core DNA sequence utilities that interconvert between ONEcode and fasta and other formats, and summarise the properties of a sequence file:
+This directory contains core DNA sequence utilities that interconvert between ONEcode and fasta and other formats, summarise the properties of a sequence file, and support extract sequences from a sequence file.

 - **seqconvert** to convert between DNA file types.
 This also will homopolymer compress (-H "hoco"), and if writing to a 1seq file while doing this will store the offsets in the original file of each new sequence base position, allowing to unhoco (-U) back to the original sequence.
-Because ONEcode files compress all lists, this is quite space efficient
+Finally, it can split a scaffold sequence into contigs at blocks of n's (-K), and if writing to a 1seq file then it stores the gap information in scaffold ('s') objects, and they can be rejoined back to the original sequences with -J. Because ONEcode files compress all lists, this is all quite space efficient.
-- **composition** to give information about the data in DNA sequence
+- **seqstat** to give information about the data in DNA sequence
   files: fasta[.gz], fastq[.gz], 1seq (if compiled with -DONEIO, as by default in this project), SAM/BAM/CRAM (if compiled with -DBAMIO, see below), and a custom binary sequence file format (now deprecated with 1seq preferred).
+- **seqextract** to extract sequences or parts of sequences from any type of sequence file that seqconvert or the seqio library can read.

 For each program, running it without any arguments gives usage information.